LearnersGuild/curriculum-app/phases/1/README.md

 0. [ ] [Building A CLI in Node](../../modules/Building-A-CLI-in-Node)
 0. [ ] [Foundational SQL](../../modules/Foundational-SQL)
 0. [ ] [Intro to Testing with Mocha and Chai]

+## Instructor Support Offerings

+- meet with each learner once a week for 20m to assess progress
+  - this shakes out to about 2 hours a day to meet 1-1
+- clarity on modules
+- Di and Ethan are coaches for phase 1 and 2
+- learners place a `i need help` indicator on their monitor